-- (a) not exercisable until the option grant is approved by the Corporation's shareholders, with the shares held by the directors being excluded from voting; and - (b) made subject to specific vesting requirements, which may include the achievement of Corporation stock price performance, relative performance of the Corporation stock price to relevant equity indices or achievement of particular corporate objectives.
+(a) not exercisable until the option grant is approved by the Corporation's shareholders, with the shares held by the directors being excluded from voting; and

+(b) made subject to specific vesting requirements, which may include the achievement of Corporation stock price performance, relative performance of the Corporation stock price to relevant equity indices or achievement of particular corporate objectives.
-The options granted in 2014 (and expiring in 2019) were subject to vesting on the earlier of completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation and receipt of approval of the KSM EA by federal and provincial regulators and are now vested.

 The options granted in 2015 (and expiring in 2020), in 2016 (expiring in 2021), in 2017 (expiring in 2022) and in 2018 (expiring in 2023) will vest on the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.

-As discussed in the section "Restricted Share Units" above, the Corporation achieved five of seven of the Corporation's objectives for 2018 during 2018.
-The Corporation achieved its sixth objective, involving the completion of a new resource estimate for the Iron Cap zone at the KSM Project for the purposes of demonstrating growth in gold ownership per share, in the first quarter of 2019.
-The Corporation also completed three flow-through financings and a private placement offering.
-These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of options to directors at the end of 2018.
+As discussed in the section "Restricted Share Units" above, the Corporation achieved seven of nine of the Corporation's objectives for 2019 during 2019.
+The Corporation also completed one flow-through financing and a private placement offering.
+These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of RSUs to directors at the end of 2019.